 Built in 1908 by the Canadian Pacific Railroad Company, the impressive Edwardian-style building is arguably Victoria’s most recognizable landmark.
 The Empress Hotel is expensive and its rooms tend to be small, but it’s an experience to stay in.

 Even if you don’t stay at the Empress, do still go inside and check it out.
-The English Teas there are exquisite and famous around the world, the entrance and interior of the building are quite grand, and unless you look really out of place nobody will stop you from going in and having a look around, at least on the main floor and in the main public areas.
+The English Teas there are exquisite and famous around the world.
+The entrance and interior of the building are quite grand too.
+Nobody will stop you from going in and having a glance, at least on the main floor and public areas.

 Other Canadian cities have similar hotels.
 Vancouver, for example, has the historic Fairmont Hotel Vancouver.